 - Alternatives to a 6% commission structure exist: There are several high quality companies out there now that will sell your house for either a flat-fee or a much lower percentage which will help you get top dollar for your home; Trelora being one of them.

-One of the most important steps to getting your house ready to sell is decluttering and organizing all of your stuff.
-Rooms look a lot bigger and open if there is less stuff (like family photos) in them so consider renting a storage unit to store some of your items temporarily.
+One of the most important steps to get your house ready to sell is decluttering and organizing all of your stuff.
+Rooms look a lot bigger if there is less stuff (like family photos) in them so consider renting a storage unit to store some of your items temporarily.
 Decluttering goes a long way when selling your home because it helps a potential buyer focus on the actual home rather than your belongings.
-With that said, it’s important to leave a few of the items in place because it helps buyers visualize their items in the space when they are determining if your home is a good fit for them.
+However, it’s important to leave a few of the items in place because it helps buyers visualize their items in the space when they are determining if your home is a good fit for them.

 Just like anything, first impressions are very important when selling your home.
 Be sure to deep clean your home to get rid of pet odors, dusty surfaces, and dirty floors so that you don’t make a bad first impression on a potential buyer.
 Also, be sure to clean toilets, rugs, curtains, and scrub all of your bathrooms.
 In our opinion, it’s worth it to call a professional maid service to come give your home a deep clean, especially if you’re hoping to save time and list quickly.

 Renovations Before Selling